 3. Create and Edit you Check-In Instructions with photos and captions.

-Sheet sets: You want one on the bed, one in the wash and one (or two) handy and ready to go.
+Sheet sets: You want one on the bed, one in the wash, and one (or two) handy and ready to go.
 If laundry gets backed up a day or so it won’t matter.
-The day your rushing to change and wash the sheets on time is the day a guest with a new spray tan checks-out and stains everything (yes this happened to us!)
+The day your rushing to change and wash the sheets on time is the day a guest with a new spray tan checks out and stains everything (yes this happened to us!)

-Face Cloths and Hand Towels: These will get the most stains, foundation makeup and mascara will tinge them at some point!
+Face Cloths and Hand Towels: These will get the most stains, foundation makeup, and mascara will tinge them at some point!
 Always use spray and wash on these stains before washing them, then inspect every towel coming out of the dryer for the slightest stain.
 Keep any stained towels in a basket until you have a big enough load to add a cup of bleach and let it all soak for an hour.
-Amazon face cloths they are only 50. each and great quality.
-You can use the impossibly stained ones as cleaning cloths afterwards without feeling too bad.
+Amazon face cloths are only 50. each and great quality.
+You can use the impossibly stained ones as cleaning cloths afterward without feeling too bad.

-Host Time Waster # 3
+Airbnb Host Time Waster #3

 Spending Too much time communicating with guests back and forth.